MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-extensibility.md

 # Customize your Azure Developer CLI workflows using command and event hooks

-The Azure Developer CLI supports various extension points to customize your deployment pipelines.
+The Azure Developer CLI supports various extension points to customize your workflows and deployments.
 The hooks middleware allows you to execute custom scripts before and after `azd` commands and service lifecycle events. hooks follow a naming convention using *pre* and *post* prefixes on the matching `azd` command or service event name.

 For example, you may want to run a custom script in the following scenarios:

 * Use the *prerestore* hook to customize dependency management.
 * Use the *predeploy* hook to verify external dependencies or custom configurations are in place before deploying your app.
-* Use the *postup* hook at the end of the pipeline to perform custom cleanup or logging.
+* Use the *postup* hook at the end of a workflow or pipeline to perform custom cleanup or logging.

 ## Available hooks